-The plaintiffs in the Stockholder Actions generally allege that (i) the members of the ACS board of directors breached their fiduciary duties to ACS and its shareholders by authorizing the sale of ACS to the Xerox Parties for what plaintiffs deem inadequate consideration and pursuant to an inadequate process and agreeing to certain provisions in the merger agreement and the voting agreement between the Xerox Parties and Mr. Deason that plaintiffs deem overly restrictive; (ii) ACS breached its and/or aided and abetted the other defendants' alleged breaches of fiduciary duties; and (iii) the Xerox Parties aided and abetted the other defendants' alleged breaches of fiduciary duties.
-Among other things, plaintiffs seek to certify a class of ACS Class A stockholders, to enjoin the merger, and to recover damages, together with attorneys' fees and costs.
+The plaintiffs in the Stockholder Actions generally allege that (i) the members of the ACS board of directors breached their fiduciary duties to ACS and its shareholders by authorizing the sale of ACS to the Xerox Parties for what plaintiffs deem inadequate consideration and pursuant to an inadequate process and agreeing to certain provisions in the merger agreement and the voting agreement between the Xerox Parties and Mr. Deason that plaintiffs deem overly restrictive; (ii) ACS breached its and/or aided and abetted the other defendants' alleged breaches of fiduciary duties; and (iii) the Xerox Parties aided and abetted the other defendants' alleged breaches of ACS Class A stockholders, to enjoin the merger, and to recover damages, together with attorneys' fees and costs.